x302justice/CPyU/README.md

 # CPyU
-A script for python that tells you your cpu and crap(only for linux)
+A script for python that tells you your cpu.

-the script needs to be tested and optimized for the following:

-Linux

-Windows

-PyNX

-Not So Frequently Asked Questions Because This Isn't Public Yet(NSFAQBTIPY):

-Q:What the fuck else will this do?

-A:Only different feature will be on Switch version, where it'll say weather it was bought before or after march 28th(i think it was, don't hold me to it, bitch)

-Q:You made this account a few months ago, but haven't used it until now, whatr's up with that?

-A:i don't know.

-Q: how the fuck do i say this?

-A:See-Pie-You.
-I'm not creative
+dd/mm/yy format used for update notes

+05/12/19 change lod(REPO):
+finally added the file. it's only working on windows right now, but hopefully it'll work on linux